Boca Grande Bike Path

 The Boca Grande Bike Path is a 6.5 mile multi-use path in Boca Grande, Florida on Gasparilla Island.
 The northern portion of the path runs on the former right of way of the Charlotte Harbor and Northern Railway, which operated on Gasparilla Island from 1907 to 1981.
-As Florida's first rail trail, it was principally built for bicycles, but pedestrians also use it.
+As Florida's first rail trail, it was repurposed principally for bicycles, but pedestrians also use it.
 Golf carts are also permitted on the path.
 Another trail exists on the mainland portion of the railroad line known as the Cape Haze Pioneer Trail.

 History

 The former Charlotte Harbor and Northern Railway was abandoned in 1981 after the closure of the phosphate port on the south end of the island.
 Bayard Sharp, an heir of the Du Pont family who controlled the Gasparilla Inn, saw the need for a bike path after one of his employees had been killed on a bicycle on the island.
 Sharp managed to acquire the railroad's right of way and built the path on it.
 The trail was dedicated on February 23, 1985.
 The Gasparilla Island Conservation and Improvement Association, a non-profit organization based on the island, currently operates the path.